How to setup Document Management Software Part 1/3: Required Profile Attributes

 Susan dictates a letter to Jim.
 Jim types up the letter and saves it into the DMS.
 Susan wants to search for all the letters that she wrote, but she cannot do this because there is nothing to search.

-If we are using an Author field, I normally created an external user.
+If we are using an Author field, I usually created an external user.
 This is an indication that a document was created outside of the office.

 Regardless of what option you choose, all of these fields would be required.
 That means you are forced to fill out each profile attribute before you can save the document.
 In Part 2, we will go over some of the non required fields that use.